chemodun/X4-GateManager/README.md

 - From version `1.10` you can define a costs for building, connecting, disconnecting the objects (if set to `0`, the action will be free of charge)
 - If costs for the building is defined then the destruction will return 30% of the building costs
 - All versions above `1.10` of the mod will have no possibility to make the actions free of charge
+- It’s `non‑breaking` — feel free to remove it whenever you like.
+Everything you’ve changed will still be there

 ## Download